Heraldic fraud: Fraudulent armigers

 According to the law of arms in most heraldic jurisdictions, usage of a pre-existing coat of arms must be predicated on a specified form of family relationship.
 Typically, inheritance of arms flows through the male line, though in some jurisdictions it may under some circumstances flow through the female line as well.
 Many regions of the world have no official regulation of heraldic matters, so no distinction can be made between fraudulent and legitimate uses on the basis of legality.

 Fraudulent heraldic artists

+In the United States, businesses selling heraldic memorabilia have existed since at least the 1880s.

 The term "bucket shop" is sometimes used to refer to a company that will sell a coat of arms (often referred to by the misnomer "family crest") associated with the customer's surname, regardless of whether the customer can actually claim a relation to the original armiger.
 Bucket shops may work from a database of surnames and shields sourced from manuscripts, armorials, and various journals.
+Halberts Inc., a large 20th-century bucket shop, went as far as fabricating new arms for surnames which had none.

 A common indicator of "bucket shop" arms is the display of the surname within what should be the motto scroll.